nicklockwood/SwiftFormat/README.md

 Known issues
 ---------------

+* When using the Xcode Source Editor Extension, the SwiftFormat menu sometimes disappears from Xcode.
+If this happens, try moving or renaming Xcode temporarily and then changing it back.
+Failing that, the suggestions in [this thread](https://github.com/nicklockwood/SwiftFormat/issues/494) may help.

 * The `redundantType` rule can introduce ambiguous code in certain cases when using the default mode of `--redundanttype inferred`.
 This can be worked around by by using `--redundanttype explicit`, or by manually removing the redundant type reference on the affected line, or by using the `// swiftformat:disable:next redundantType` comment directive to disable the rule at the call site (or just disable the `redundantType` rule completely).